LAW2263 : Equity and Trusts

 Legal skills

 Legal problem solving: The ability to identify issues and apply the relevant principles and rules.
 The ability to match legal concepts to these principles to better apply them.
 The ability to distinguish material and immaterial differences.
-The ability to identify the information required to solve a problem, present and absent.
-The ability to work through from the raw information to a final answer or series of alternatives and to narrow the issues.
-The ability to make reasoned judgments based on the logic of the law and the plausibility of any choices.
+The ability to identify the information required to solve a problem.
+The ability to work through the raw information towards a final answer or series of alternatives, and to narrow the issues.
+The ability to make reasoned judgements based on the logic of the law and the plausibility of carying options.

 Legal evaluation: The ability to identify issues and arguments.
-The ability to assess the (differing) effect of legal frameworks.
+The ability to assess the differing effects of legal frameworks.
 The ability to evaluate the legal rules, principles and arguments against their policy or other objectives.
 The ability to synthesize different arguments.
 The ability to adopt and defend a position and to critique a counter-position.

 Wider application: The ability to relate the legal issues to both commercial decisions and to policy-making.

-Communication: The ability to write or present otherwise matters in clear and structured argument.
+Communication: The ability to write or present matters in a clear and structured manner.

-Research: The ability to identify legal and other issues and identify and retrieve relevant materials from primary and secondary sources.
+Research: The ability to identify legal and other issues, and to identify and retrieve relevant materials from primary and secondary sources.

 Cognitive skills

-Critical judgment: The ability to weigh up the merits or validity of competing arguments, allegations, consequences or similar matters.
+Critical judgement: The ability to weigh up the merits or validity of competing arguments, allegations, consequences or similar matters.

 Teaching Methods